socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 any companion has an `apiFramework` value matching `truex`, then we ignore all other companions and begin the True[X] engagement experience.

-## [3] - Pause video playback before entering an engagement
+## [3] - Prepare to enter the engagement

 By default, the underlying ads, which IMA has stitched into the stream, will keep playing, so the first we have to do is pause playback.
+There will also be a "placeholder" ad at the first position of the ad break (this is the ad that contained the True[X] information that allowed us to enter the engagement in the first place), so we need to seek over that ad in any case.
+We will seek over the rest of the ad pod later, if the viewer earns that experience.

 ## [4] - Fetch ad parameters